 - 1 tablespoon of sesame seeds also can be added to the jaggery mixture.

-- If you are vegan, you can replace ghee with coconut oil or olive oil.
+- You can replace ghee with coconut or olive oil if you are vegan.

 Tips